jalieven/tutorials/angularjs/template/README.md

 * How 'bout filters.
 What are those?

-	It's the pipe character inside the moustache-bindings or "ng-repeat" and can be used to filter, change, order, ... the values it is piped to.
+	It's the pipe character inside the moustache-bindings or "data-ng-repeat" and can be used to filter, change, order, ... the values it is piped to.

 * What's the relation between the View and the Controllers?

-	Normally the View wouldn't know about the Controller (but it can if you use the "ng-controller" directive, but this is not the recommended way of doing it).
+	Normally the View wouldn't know about the Controller (but it can if you use the "data-ng-controller" directive, but this is not the recommended way of doing it).
 	In the ideal case the view and the Controller will be tied together when defining the routes through the routeProvider.
 	Inversely the Controller should absolutely never know about the View it is controlling!
 This makes the Controller view agnostic and makes testing your UI a breeze.

 ### From mock template to live application

-0. Init the application with the "ng-app"-directive and show the bi-directional data-binding, a simple "ng-repeat" and "ng-init" along with a filter.
+0. Init the application with the "data-ng-app"-directive and show the bi-directional data-binding, a simple "data-ng-repeat" and "data-ng-init" along with a filter.

-	init the app with ng-app="stream"
+	init the app with data-ng-app=""

-		ng-init="events=[{
+		data-ng-init="events=[{
                             _id: '1',
-                            occurance: '2013/05/07 8:15:16',
+                            occurrence: '2013/05/07 8:15:16',
                             instigators: [
                                 'jalie', 'tiroo'
                             ],